What You Need:

 - Hole Punch

 What You Do:

-Getting students comfortable sorting items into groups and sets is one of the key targets of kindergarten math, but that doesn’t mean that it can’t be fun.
-With this project, your kids will be patterning like there’s no tomorrow, but they won’t feel like they’re studying math, they’ll feel like they’re getting crafty!
+Getting students comfortable sorting items into groups and sets is one of the key targets of kindergarten math, but that doesn’t mean it can’t be fun.
+With this project, your kids will be patterning like there’s no tomorrow.
+However, they won’t feel like they’re studying math, they’ll feel like they’re getting crafty!